jsal13/blog/md/__elasticsearch-tutorial-05.md

 The ES Sparse Vector storage is then created, and I will have to fiddle with that so we can have something local to store them if possible.
 Next, the code creates an index from our documents.

-In the `api` folder I see a few important files.  `llm_integrations.py` connects to openai, or the various other chat AI providers (vertex, azure, etc.), and all of the inits look reasonable and approximately the same.
+In the `api` folder I see a few important files.  `llm_integrations.py` connects to OpenAI, or the various other chat AI providers (vertex, azure, etc.), and all of the inits look reasonable and approximately the same.
 The `elasticsearch_client.py` is appropriately named: it passes our ES client into `ElasticsearchChatMessageHistory` which, according to the [langchain docs](https://python.langchain.com/docs/integrations/memory/elasticsearch_chat_message_history#initialize-elasticsearch-client-and-chat-message-history) is the way langchain is able to read chat history with ES.

 Two files left: `chat.py` and `app.py`.
 The `chat.py` file, which I'll probably look at a bit harder later because it seems like it's doing some heavy lifting to convert the question from the user into something usable, but the tl;dr of the file is, "Takes questions, splits out answers."